 Feature Spam Score (Moz) Toxic Score (SEMrush)

-Focus Domain-stage spam signs Individual back link toxicity
+Focus Focus Domain-level spam signals Individual backlink toxicity Individual back link toxicity

-Unit of Analysis Entire internet site or area Specific inbound links
+Unit of Analysis Entire website or domain Specific inbound links

 Scale 0-100% Non-Toxic / Potentially Toxic / Toxic